bhauman/bhauman.github.com/drafts/housing-bubble.md

 portability of the entire structure will be highly impacted by the design decisions that reach beyond the shell of the structure.

-There is mental overhead caused by the geodesic geometry of the dome.
-However, studying a soccer ball and understanding the relationship between the white hexagons and black pentagons is the only understanding is required of a person who wants to build one.
-I'll try to demonstrate later how the particular construction of this dome drastically simplifies the inherent complexity of a geodesic dome.
+The geometry of a geodesic dome is a natural stumbling block for many people.
+The frameless dome breaks this geometry down into a set of pentagons and hexagons positioned exactly as they are in a soccer ball.
+This structural pattern is intuitive after spending a few minutes holding and studying an actual soccer ball.
+It is possible to see how the cut out pieces relate to the dome being built, no crazy math required.

 The living space of the dome feels open, clean, spacious and novel.
-There is a sense that you are not compromising comfort but rather living in a space that is actually nicer than many conventional living quarters.
+There is a sense that you are not compromising but rather living in a space that is actually nicer than many conventional living quarters.
 I can't really emphasize this enough: the dome is an absolute pleasure to live in.

-The total energy input of the structure is a fraction of what is used in conventional construction while providing a very nice living area.
+Environmentally speaking the total energy input of the structure is a fraction of what is used in conventional construction.
+The polypropylene plastic is as benign as plastic can be and is 100% recycled and recyclable.

 ## Solar gain

-Solar gain can potentially be a problem in the dome during the summer.
+Like many small structures solar gain can potentially be a problem in the dome during the summer.
-Most small lightweight structures suffer from this problem.

 My dome is nestled in a group of deciduous trees which shade 60% of the dome during the summer.
 There is a conventional home exhaust fan